caixu0518/PanK-Pipeline/testdata/README.md

 ## How to Use the Test Dataset: A Step-by-Step Workflow

 'runme.sh' is a shell script containing the commands to run the pipeline.
 Please update the absolute path to the script according to the actual installation directory of PanK-Pipeline.
+The scripts Generate_PolymorphicKmers.pl, Generate_RepresentativeKmers.pl, and PopKmerGenotypesToVCF.pl can be copied directly to the current working directory and run.

 ```
 unzip testdata.zip